kataw/kataw/test/__snapshot__/parser/expressions/classes/class-fields/gen/declaration_paren/yieldx005cn_a.md

 ✖ Invalid hexadecimal escape sequence - start: 27, end: 27
 ✖ The parser expected to find a '}' to match the '{' token here - start: 27, end: 28
 ✖ Expected a ')' to match the '(' token here - start: 27, end: 28
-✖ Expected a `;` - start: 27, end: 28
-✖ Declaration or statement expected - start: 27, end: 28
 ✖ Expected a `;` - start: 29, end: 31
 ✖ Declaration or statement expected - start: 31, end: 33
 ✖ Declaration or statement expected - start: 33, end: 34